 Quality assurance procedures, including methods to assure accuracy of insurance or other input data, will be reviewed.
 Compliance with this standard will be readily demonstrated through documented rules and procedures.

-All model inputs and assumptions will be reviewed to determine that the model output report appropriately discloses all modifications, adjustments, assumptions, and defaults used to produce the loss costs and probable maximum loss levels.
+All hurricane model inputs and assumptions will be reviewed to determine that the hurricane model output report appropriately discloses all modifications, adjustments, assumptions, and defaults used to produce the hurricane loss costs and hurricane probable maximum loss levels.

-A-2 Event Definition
+A-2 Hurricane Events Resulting in Modeled Hurricane Losses*

+(*Significant Revision)

-Modeled loss costs and probable maximum loss levels shall reflect all insured wind related damages from storms that reach hurricane strength and produce minimum damaging windspeeds or greater on land in Florida.
+Modeled hurricane loss costs and hurricane probable maximum loss levels shall reflect all insured wind related damages from storms that reach hurricane strength and produce minimum damaging windspeeds or greater on land in Florida.

+The modeling organization shall have a documented procedure for addressing over counting or under counting of hurricane losses.

 Question from CoreLogic: